Using the NCCL Net plugin API#

 algorithm to accelerate inter-node reductions in allReduce.

-To help users build plugins effortlessly, plugins should copy the ncclNet_vX
+To help users effortlessly build plugins, plugins should copy the ncclNet_vX

 definitions

-they support to their internal includes.
+they support to their list of internal includes.
 An example is shown in ext-net/example/

 all headers in the nccl/

-directory and provide thin layers to implement old versions on top
+directory and provides thin layers to implement old versions on top

 of newer ones.